Luke06/WatsonML-CNN4HandwrittenNum/README.md

 ![alt text](images/COS3.png "COS")

-Then add the 3 trianing files into the training bucket the model & results bucket will be used by WML to store models & log results.
+Then add the 3 training files into the training bucket the model & results bucket will be used by WML to store models & log results.